 Commercial crime insurance can provide protection from financial losses related to business-related crime, including theft by employees, forgery, robbery, and electronic crime.

 Key Person insurance can be arranged to offer protection against major financial harm incurred due to a significant employee passing away or becoming ill.

 In a rapidly changing environment, regulations are constantly evolving.
-A FinTech’s failure to comply with regulations can have serious consequences for both the company and the individuals involved with the business.
+Failure to comply with regulations can have serious consequences for both the FinTech and the individuals involved with the business.

 Directors’ and officers’ insurance is a key protection purchased by the company for the senior individuals making decisions, as individuals can be held personally liable from claims arising from a variety of sources, including shareholders, regulators, creditors, and employees.